mouseless/mouseless.codes/about.md

 Exclusive in expertise, inclusive in conditions.

-Our [team][github-people] constists of independent engineers that committed to work with respect to our [process](./process.md).
+Our [team][github-people] consists of independent engineers that are committed to work with respect to our [process](./process.md).
 Each engineer has a contribution rate that fits to their seniority in the field.

 ```mermaid